 Can an online ad, lead generator or flyer make someone feel good about you and your services?
 Maybe, but not likely.

-If you post on social media and talk to people online, will that make a prospective buyer or seller feel good about you and your services?
+If you post on social media sites like Facebook or Snapchat and talk to people online, will that make a prospective buyer or seller feel good about you and your services?
 It’s more likely but still quite hard.

 Finally, there’s face-to-face marketing.
 Can you make prospective clients feel good about you and your service when you get to know them at their house, a coffee shop or an event?
 It’s a whole lot easier and faster in person, isn’t it?